The

 Edge Polishing

 Edge polishing should be done before the lenses are coated.
-Although

-can work well together, both a polished edge and a frosted sample
+and AR coating can work well together, both a polished edge

-should be demonstrated to the Patient.
+and a frosted sample should be demonstrated to the Patient.

 Tinting

-If the lenses are going to be tinted, this must be done before being
+If the lenses are going to be tinted, this must be done before

-invisible, tints make them visible again.
-Also, the color may not
+makes them virtually invisible, tints make them visible again.

-exactly match the sample since AR coating has its own residual color.
+Also, the color may not exactly match the sample since AR coating

-For best results tint the lenses about 15% darker, then bleach out
+has its own residual color.
+For best results tint the lenses

-the excess color until it is about 5% to 10% darker than the end
+is about 5% to 10% darker than the end result you want.
+This

-result you want.
-This will remove any surface dye and stabilize
+will remove any surface dye and stabilize the color.
+UV treated

-the color.
-UV treated lenses can also be AR coated.
-The back surface
+lenses can also be AR coated.
+The back surface of sun lenses

-coming from the side or back of the wearer.
+the side or back of the wearer.

 Selecting

-an AR coating laboratory
+an AR Coating laboratory

-Lenses can be sent directly to a coating lab or they can be sent
+Lenses can be sent directly to a coating lab or they can be

-to the surfacing lab who may act as a middleman.
+sent to the surfacing lab who may act as a middleman.
 The performance

 of the lab can be as important as the performance of the coating